 Did you know?

-Freshwater beach was the birthplace of surfing in Australia when a Hawaiian swimmer, Duke Kahanamoku started showing off what he could do with a surfboard he’d made himself 100 years ago.
+Freshwater Beach was the birthplace of surfing in Australia when a Hawaiian surfer, Duke Kahanamoku started showing off what he could do with a surfboard he’d made himself 100 years ago.

-What to bring on your Northern Beaches tour.
+What to bring on your Northern Beaches Sydney tour.

-For more information about this tour or any other of our tours, please contact us.
+Please contact us for more information about this Sydney Northern Beaches tour or any other of our tours.

-Come and explore Sydney’s Northern Beaches with someone who grew up there.
+Come and tour Sydney’s Northern Beaches with someone who grew up there.

 For bookings with less than 36 hrs notice, please call us on (0412) 016 568. and we will do our best to accommodate your requirements.